 If your blood BHB levels are above 0.7 mmol/L, you’re getting into ketosis[*].
 If they’re above 1.0 mmol/L, you’re in deep nutritional ketosis.

-You can also use test strips to figure out the level of ketones in your urine.
-Urine testing isn’t as accurate as blood testing, but it’s cheaper and more convenient, and it doesn’t require pricking yourself with a needle.
+You can also use test strips to figure out the levels of ketones in your urine.
+Urine testing isn’t as accurate as blood testing, but it’s cheaper and more convenient.
+Plus, it doesn’t require pricking yourself with a needle.

 The best times to measure urinary ketones are early in the morning and after dinner[*].